SuperCoderPrij/Medify/blockchain/README.md

 This folder contains the smart contracts and deployment scripts for the PharmaScan project.

-## Prerequisites
+## ⚠️ Manual Steps Required

-You need to have Node.js installed.
+You must perform these steps manually to deploy the contract to the blockchain.

-## Setup
+### 1. Setup Blockchain Environment

-1. Navigate to the `blockchain` folder:
+Open your terminal and navigate to the `blockchain` folder: